jackwillis/militanthistory/_lm_articles/01/labor-must-oppose-reagans-foreign-policy.md

 ### U.S. labor

-U.S labor must mobilize its
+U.S. labor must mobilize its
 forces against all acts of U.S. big business's aggression and to stop a war developing in Central